-The creation of a teaching portfolio is the culminating project for the Certificate in University Teaching Skills; participants completing the Foundations Certificate are not required to complete a teaching portfolio.
+The creation of a teaching portfolio is the culminating project for the Principles Certificate; participants completing the Foundations Certificate are not required to complete a teaching portfolio.

 A teaching portfolio is a compilation of artifacts that communicate evidence of your teaching philosophies and abilities (just as a dissertation communicates research abilities).
 An increasing number of institutions request a teaching portfolio or individual components of a teaching portfolio to demonstrate teaching experience throughout the academic job search as well as part of tenure and promotion dossiers.

-Participants in the Certificate in University Teaching Skills will develop a portfolio containing a teaching philosophy, curriculum vitae, sample syllabus and course assignments, as well as reflective writings (see Requirements and Prompts for complete list of contents).
+Participants in the Principles Certificate will develop a portfolio containing a teaching philosophy, curriculum vitae, sample syllabus and course assignments, as well as reflective writings (see Requirements and Prompts for complete list of contents).
 The requirements for the Certificate ensure that participants have a solid foundation for a portfolio.
 Participants are welcome to add additional components to evidence teaching practices beyond the Certificate requirements.

 A participant's mentor and Center staff are available to review and provide feedback as he/she develops his/her portfolio.
 In order to complete the certificate, participants compile and submit a teaching portfolio, meet with Center staff for an in-person review, and have all work assessed at a minimum of "acceptable" per the portfolio rubric (see below).